Cutlery-Drawer/simh/doc/simh_breakpoints.rst

 write breakpoint testing is best done before the write, so the write can be skipped (rather than have to be explicitly reverted) on a match.
-The same may be useful for read breakpoints, since this allows a read breakpoint to be set for a memory mapped I/O device register for which reads have a side effect.
+The same may be useful for read breakpoints, since this allows a read breakpoint to be set for a memory mapped I/O device register for which reads have a side-effect.

 If memory access breakpoints are implemented, write breakpoint testing is best done before the write, so the write can be skipped (rather than have to be explicitly reverted) on a match.
-The same may be useful for read breakpoints, since this allows a read breakpoint to be set for a memory mapped I/O device register for which reads have a side effect.
+The same may be useful for read breakpoints, since this allows a read breakpoint to be set for a memory mapped I/O device register for which reads have a side-effect.

 Breakpoint classes
 ==================